 You should note that more weight on this machine reduces the driving range that it is capable of.

-What we liked: We liked the weight capacity of this scooter, which tops most other options.
+What makes it stand out?
+We liked the weight capacity of this scooter, which tops most other options.
 Another area where the scooter’s competition doesn’t measure up is the clearance.
 The turning radius even seems to work in favor of this device, giving it an edge.
 The scooter offers extra storage under the seat.
 Suspension in this machine is also worth a mention.
 A USB port is not something you’ll find in most other scooters.

 Another heavy-duty pick is the Pride Mobility 18S710EA 4-Wheel Victory 10 Scooter.
 Its ability to handle 400 pounds of weight puts it a notch above other scooters.
 Of course, most people don’t weigh anywhere close to 400 pounds.
 However, you can get close to that limit if you fill-up the basket on the front of the scooter.